MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Step 2 - Create a Container Image

 An image can now be made from this container that will include all changes made to the container.
-This image will behave like a snapshot of the container and can be re-deployed many times, each time creating a new container.
+This image will behave like a snapshot of the container and can be re-deployed many times.
+Each time you deploy the image, it will create a new container.

 To create an image form the container run the following commands: